Deceased estates and duty

 A life estate is one type of freehold estate.
 It arises by grant or operation of law for the benefit of a person for the rest of his or her life.
-The key difference between an estate in fee simple and a life interest is that the life interest exists for the duration of the person's life whereas a freehold estate is not limited in duration.
+The key difference between an estate in fee simple and a life estate is that the life estate exists for the duration of the person's life whereas a freehold estate is not limited in duration.

-A life estate can be created by an instrument of transfer of land, a declaration of trust or under a will.
-In any case, there must be clear words showing an intention to create a life estate or interest, such as "to A for life" rather than simply a 'right to reside'.
-Life estates are most commonly created by will.
+A life estate can be created by a transfer of land instrument, a declaration of trust or under a will.
+In any case, there must be clear words showing an intention to create a life estate, such as 'to A for life' rather than simply a 'right to reside'.
 Our ruling provides more information on how to distinguish between a right to reside and a life estate for the purposes of s42 of the Duties Act.

-If you wish to provide your own actuarial valuation, you are entitled to do so.
+If you want to provide your own actuarial valuation, you are entitled to do so.

-A testamentary trust is a trust which is specified in the testator’s will and arises on the testator's death.
+A testamentary trust is a trust which is specified in the will of the deceased and arises upon their death.

-Where a testator leaves dutiable property to the trustee(s) of a testamentary trust, there can be two transfers of property:
+Where a deceased person leaves dutiable property to the trustee(s) of a testamentary trust, there can be two transfers of property:

-- From the deceased estate, i.e. from the executor of the will, to the trustee of the testamentary trust (the first transfer), and
+- From the deceased estate, that is from the executor of the will to the trustee of the testamentary trust (the first transfer), and

-- From the trust at a future date, i.e. from the trustee of the testamentary trust, to the beneficiaries of that trust (the second transfer)
+- From the trust at a future date, that is from the trustee of the testamentary trust to the beneficiaries of that trust (the second transfer).

-We will treat the first transfer as if it were a transfer to a beneficiary under the will of the deceased, so long as the transfer conforms to the trust(s) contained in the will and is not for valuable consideration.
+We will treat the first transfer as if it were a transfer to a beneficiary under the will of the deceased as long as the transfer conforms to the trust(s) contained in the will and is not made for valuable consideration.
 As such, it will be exempt from duty under s42 of the Duties Act.

-Where the will provides for the executor and the trustee of testamentary trust to be the same person, the executor’s role changes to that of the trustee of the testamentary trust when administration of the estate is complete.
-In this instance, there is a dutiable transaction which will be exempt if it satisfies s42 of the Duties Act.
+Where the will provides for the executor and the trustee of a testamentary trust to be the same person, the executor becomes the trustee of the testamentary trust when administration of the estate is complete.
+This triggers a dutiable transaction which will be exempt if it satisfies s42 of the Duties Act.